rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 }
 ```

-For the normal path (that is, all the cases except $d = 1$) we can use the test from TODO:
+For the normal path (that is, all the cases except $d = 1$) we can use the test from lemma 7:
 ```
 	// normal path
 	uint l = ceil_log2(d) - 1;